CodeVJC/project1/README.md

 Status: 401 Unauthorized
 ```
 {
-    "message": "Rejected is not a valid ticket status."
+    "message": "<INPUT> is not a valid ticket status."
 }
 ```
-#### Error - token verified + role=employee + /tickets?status=pending, approved or denied but has none
+#### Error - token verified + role=employee + /tickets?status=pending, approved or denied, but has none
 Status: 404 Not Found\
 Body:
 ```
 {
-    "message": "You have no ticket in the pending status."
+    "message": "You have no ticket in the <INPUT> status."
 }
 ```
 #### Success - token verified + role=employee + no query added, just searching for all their tickets
 Status: 200 OK\
-Body:
+Body example:
 ```
 [
     {